 - Score the top of the pork.

-- Mix all of your seasonings in a bowl and then rub into the top of your pork.
+Mix all of your seasonings and the chicken stock cube in a bowl and then rub into the top of your pork.

 - Place the lid on your Instant Pot and cook on the slow cooker setting for four hours.